Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Winter is a great time for indoors cultural sites like Trinity College Library’s Long Room © Andrew Montgomery / Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

-November to February is best for getting cozy and cultural
+Best for getting cozy and cultural

 Dublin is justifiably renowned as a UNESCO City of Literature, and in November the is held over five days in over 80 venues throughout the city, featuring author interviews, talks and themed guided walks.
-Host venues include the National Library of Ireland, the National Botanic Gardens, the Royal Dublin Society plus a host of bookshops and arts centres throughout Dublin.
+Host venues include the National Library of Ireland, the National Botanic Gardens, the Royal Dublin Society plus a host of bookshops and arts centers throughout Dublin.

-From November through to the end of January, combines gigs, events and a massive New Year’s Eve festival spread over multiple venues across the city centre.
 Once the festive season is over, locals lay low, and January and February will be much quieter.
 This is a great time to explore museums or make like a Dubliner and visit one of the city’s independent cinemas such as the Light House Cinema in Smithfield or the Irish Film Institute in Temple Bar.

-In 1900, the National Gallery was given 31 watercolours by JMW Turner under one condition: in order to protect their delicate pigment, they can only be displayed in January, when the winter light is at its weakest.
+In 1900, the National Gallery was given 31 watercolors by JMW Turner under one condition: in order to protect their delicate pigment, they can only be displayed in January, when the winter light is at its weakest.
 Although lighting systems now exist that can simulate January’s weaker light, the gallery has maintained its promise and you can only see these stunning works for one month a year.

 February sees the start of the Six Nations rugby championship, and Ireland have recently been the tournament’s best side.
 Even if you can’t nab a ticket for a home game, there’s still a great atmosphere in town when Ireland are playing away – so much so that fans of rival teams will often come to Dublin for the weekend.
 February is also when the is on, which highlights the best of local and (some) international film.